Recovery of underpaid PAYE

 Problems paying your tax? guide

-However, you may not have paid the right amount where, for example:
+However, the tax you paid may not be correct where, for example:

 - you were given your annual tax free allowance against more than one job or pension

-- a taxable social security benefit, such as contribution based ESA or state pension, was not taken into account in your tax codes
+- a taxable social security benefit, such as contribution based Employment and Support Allowance(ESA) or state pension, was not taken into account in your tax codes

 - you received allowances which were not due to you, or have not received some that were due